Justice for the Servants, Immunity for the Masters

 Donald Trump takes money from entire foreign states → just the cost of diplomacy.

-It’s the oldest hypocrisy in the book — punishing the prostitute while shaking hands with the customer.
+It’s the oldest hypocrisy in the book — punishing the prostitute while praising their patrons.

 Michel is the go-between, the fixer, the middleman.
 And the system loves to make an example of the middleman.
 The apparatus of justice shows its teeth only when the bite won’t draw the wrong blood.